 Great Haseley

 Great Haseley is an attractive little village with thatched stone cottages and many listed buildings.
-It is situated south of the A329 Shillingford to Thame road, about three quarters of a mile south of junction 7 of the A40 motorway.
-The name is thought to derive from Hazel Ley, meaning a clearing in a Hazel wood.
+The name is thought to derive from Hazel Ley, meaning a clearing in

 At one end of the village, near the church, the attractive Manor House is very prominent.
 It was built in the 17th century but altered in about 1700.
 It has a Georgian stable block.
 In contrast, at the other end of the village in the vicinity of Mill Lane there is a group of very attractive chocolate-box thatched cottages.